Joecstarr/thesis/sections/background/foundations_of_knots/kauf_bkt.md

 We can take a screw driver and turn the screw clockwise or anti-clockwise.
 When the screw is turned, the markers traces out two arcs on the page.
-The arcs for a clockwise turn can be seen in @fig-JP-screw-traceC and anti-clockwise in
+The arcs for a clockwise turn can be seen in @fig-jp-screw-tracec and anti-clockwise in
-@fig-JP-screw-traceCC.
-Looking again at criteria three we notice that the crossing, when smoothed, match those seen in @fig-JP-screw.
+@fig-jp-screw-tracecc.
+Looking again at criteria three we notice that the crossing, when smoothed, match those seen in @fig-jp-screw.

 We will now move to proving that $\LA\,\RA$ is invariant under, Reidemeister II and III moves.
 First we prove the type II move.